 - any facility or service advertised or promoted as forming a part of the package

-If the company you booked with cancels your holiday, you’re entitled to a refund and possibly compensation where appropriate.
+And if the company you booked with cancels your holiday, you’re entitled to a refund and possibly compensation.

 Will my package holiday still be covered after Brexit?